d-patravali/cse15l-lab-reports/lab2.md

       5000
 - The value of the port number that gets passed to te Server.start method to create the server

-Values of relevent fields:
+**Values of relevent fields:**

+      private String result
-- private String result: starts as ""
+- Starts as ""

-Changes in relevent fields values (for this specific request):
+**Changes in relevent fields values (for this specific request):**

+      private String result
-- private String result: ends up as "Hello" once we carry out the request, as the String s that we took from the query was "Hello"
+- Ends up as "Hello" once we carry out the request, as the String s that we took from the query was "Hello"

 **Second Request: "Hello \n How are you"**